" onload="document.getElementById('Slide5').focus();" >

 Please note this does not come with any LEDs, you can pick up a matching LED matrix from us or DIY your own.

 Pick up a driver board and your favorite color LEDs to match.
 You'll need to do some basic soldering to attach the driver backpack and matrix together, and run wires to your microcontroller, but its not too hard.
-Then install our Arduino code to get some LEDs blinking immediately.
+Then install our Arduino or CircuitPython libraries to get some LEDs blinking immediately.
 Our library is Adafruit_GFX compatible so you can draw lines, circles, text, and small bitmaps if you want more graphics control